vinayakvaid/machine-learning-coursera/README.md

 # machine-learning-coursera
 Contains:
-> Coursera assignments of Machine Learning course by Andrew Ng
+Coursera assignments of Machine Learning course by Andrew Ng and additional helpful material
-> Additional helpful material